 What Mechanism Do We Have to Address these Hurdles?

 The European Network for HTA (EUnetHTA) was set up in 2006, to promote more collaboration and harmonisation in the EU, by linking national HTA agencies, research institutions and health ministries.
 This allows for an affective exchange of information and lends support to policy decisions by European Member States.

 Over time, EUnetHTA has evolved via the mechanism of Joint Action between Member States and the European Commission (Joint Action 1 2010-2012, Joint Action 2 2012-2015, Joint Action 3 2016-2019).

 EFPIA has been engaged with EUnetHTA since the start and supports its goal.
 EFPIA further supports the establishment of a permanent structure of cooperation following the conclusion of Joint Action 3 on HTA in 2020.
 The European Commission is currently conducting an impact assessment on options post 2020.

 How is EUnetHTA Contributing in Practice?

-EUnetHTA is addressing divergences by conducting European assessments of the incremental therapeutic benefit of innovative medicines at the time of launch.
+EUnetHTA is addressing divergences by conducting European assessments of the relative efficacy of innovative medicines at the time of launch.

 Already, a number of national HTA agencies are working together, together with a range of pharmaceutical manufacturers – all of whom are members of EFPIA.